BrentGrammer/PROGNOTES/Architecture/SystemDesign/Databases.md

   - Query on the table: `SELECT * FROM large_table ORDER BY random_int DESC LIMIT 10`;
   - The large table for example would have millions of entries for the random_int col. The ordering and scanning of the table entries would take a long time without an index.
 - Typically you create an index when you first define your Table.

+## SQL vs. NOSQL

+### NoSQL
+- system will be read-heavy, NoSQL is a suitable choice for storing data.
+  - MongoDB is good choice for fast reads.
+Other NoSQL databases like Cassandra, Riak, and DynamoDB need read-repair during the reading stage and hence provide slower reads to write performance.
+- Flexible schema
+- Not highly relational data (no complex queries needed)

+### SQL
+- Complex queries will be needed
+- Relational data
+- Strong schema requirements